The City on Film

 The City on Film is the official name of Bob Nanna's solo act.

+History

-He began solo recordings in 1997 during the off-time between Braid tours.
+Nanna began solo recordings in 1997 during the off-time between Braid tours.
 These recordings began to accumulate, and in May 2004 he recorded I'd Rather Be Wine Drunk (his first solo EP) in a Salt Lake City hotel room during a Hey Mercedes tour.
 Thus far, he has released three EPs, an LP, and a 7" vinyl, and several split EPs.